 In order to join any student organization, you must be a currently enrolled Georgia State University student.
 Each Greek letter organization has grade point average and credit hour requirements specific to their chapter.
 Listed below are further details regarding the recruitment and or membership intake process for each council.
 Please review the council’s chapter information sheet for further details on the grade and credit hour requirements.

 Recruitment or membership intake is a mutual selection process for joining a fraternity or sorority.
-It is a time for parents and aspiring students to ask questions, define financial obligations, time commitments and membership requirements.
-Whether or not you decide to join a fraternity or sorority, recruitment and membership intake are great ways to meet people, find out more information on Greek Life and get acquainted with student life at Georgia State.
+It is a time for parents and aspiring students to discuss time commitments, define financial obligations, and ask questions discussing the requirements of membership.
+Whether or not you decide to join a fraternity or sorority, recruitment and membership intake are great ways to meet people, find out more information on Greek Life, and get acquainted with student life at Georgia State University.

 |Benefits of Greek Membership|